osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 ### Type Conversions

+Conversion to `json` and `jsonb` columns is only available from osm2pgsql 1.5.0 onwards.
+In versions before that you have to provide valid JSON from your Lua script to those columns yourself.
+{: .note}

 The `add_row()` command will try its best to convert Lua values into corresponding PostgreSQL values.
 But not all conversions make sense.
 Here are the detailed rules: